jonathanbcsouza/laracast/README.md

 The code is a guideline if you get study throughout the course.
 I have created some additional, but simple new features to make the UI a bit better and more understable.

-- One folder per each course "step".
+- One folder per each course episode.

-- Different and alternative ways to use the same command as [this](/4-%20PHP%20and%20HTML/index.php) example.
+- Alternative ways to some exercises like [this](/4-%20PHP%20and%20HTML/index.php) example.

-- php.index files ready for visualization.
+- Each folder ready for visualization.

 <hr>